NTU-ALComLab/IWLS2021/README.md

 We only used the CIFAR-10 testing data **ONCE** for each submitted circuit in the 3 size categories for the purpose of final evaluation right before the submission.
 That is, we never used the testing dataset during the the course of our research.

 ### Newer Version
 After the submission deadline (June 25, 2021) of the contest, we took some time to fine-tune the hyper-parameters and fix a bug that caused a ≈1% accuracy degradation during large circuit generation.
 The 3 newer versions of AIGs `small_new.aig`, `medium_new.aig` and `large_new.aig` can also be found in `submit_AIGs/`.
 Their sizes and accuracies are listed below.
-Each of the 3 newer circuit not only achieves a higher testing accuracy, and at the same time has a smaller generlization gap (the margin between training and testing accuracy) than the originally submitted one.
+Each of the 3 newer circuit not only achieves a higher testing accuracy, but at the same time has a smaller generlization gap (the margin between training and testing accuracy) than the originally submitted one.

 |                   | `small_new.aig` | `medium_new.aig`| `large_new.aig` |
 |-------------------|-----------------|-----------------|-----------------|